 ApexiCon E Side Effects Center

-Each gram of ApexiCon E Cream (diflorasone diacetate cream USP 0.05%) conŽtains: 0.5 mg diflorasone diacetatein 30 or 60 gm tubes.
+Each gram of ApexiCon E Cream (diflorasone diacetate cream USP 0.05%) conČtains: 0.5 mg diflorasone diacetatein 30 or 60 gm tubes.
 ApexiCon E should be applied to the affected areas as a thin film from one to three times daily depending on the severity or resistant nature of the condition.
 Occlusive dressings may be used for the management of psoriasis or recalcitrant conditions.
 If an infection develops, the use of occlusive dressings should be discontinued and appropriate antimicrobial therapy initiated.
-Serious side effects may include reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.
+ApexiCon E may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 ApexiCon E and other topical corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have a deleterious effect on the infant.
-Nevertheless, caution should be exercised when topical cortiŽcosteroids are administered to a nursing woman.
+Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.
 Effectiveness and safety of diflorasone diacetate cream in pediatric patients have not been established.

 Our ApexiCon E Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.